Student Spotlight: Student Cracks The Code For Success

-Morgan was able to take community college classes starting her sophomore year, getting a jumpstart on college credits and learning the skills necessary to excel in a university classroom.
-In addition to sitting as the Vice President of Visions’ California Scholarship Federation, Morgan also acts, models, figure skates, swims on a local team, tours as a professional Polynesian dancer, programs computer systems, and volunteers her time at Big Brothers/Big Sisters and Honor Our Troops.
+Morgan took community college classes starting her sophomore year, getting a jumpstart on college credits and learning the skills necessary to excel in a university classroom.
+In addition to sitting as the Vice President of Visions’ California Scholarship Federation, Morgan also acts, models and figure skates.
+She swims on a local team, tours as a professional Polynesian dancer, programs computer systems, and volunteers her time at Big Brothers/Big Sisters and Honor Our Troops.

-Morgan most recently took part in the Girls Who Code program at Twitter’s headquarters, an event designed for girls interested in pursuing careers in computer science.
-Inspired by her time in this program, Morgan taught herself Swift (Apple’s programming language) and developed a wi-fi app for iPhones with fellow Visions student Chase Forsberg called “WiFi Fuze”.
+Morgan most recently took part in the Girls Who Code program at Twitter’s headquarters.
+An event designed for girls interested in pursuing careers in computer science.
+Inspired by her time in this program, Morgan taught herself Swift (Apple’s programming language).
+She developed a wi-fi app for iPhones with fellow Visions student Chase Forsberg called “WiFi Fuze”.

-At seventeen, Morgan is slated to graduate from Visions in the summer of 2020.
+At seventeen, Morgan graduated from Visions in the summer of 2020.
 Her hard work has afforded her a wealth of college opportunities, but her goal is to attend Stanford.
 She intends to go on the accelerated track, getting her undergraduate degree in Computer Science and her MBA in five years.
 She believes that her time as an independent study student has equipped her with the self-direction necessary to succeed in a college setting.